Luo people: Migration into Kenya

-Luo expansion into these already inhabited areas led to trade, conflict, conquest, inter-marriage and cultural assimilation.
-The previous inhabitants were pushed by Luo speakers to their present day boundaries.
+As Luo people moved into the Nyanza region, the local Bantu peoples stopped circumcising as they increasingly adopted Luo culture.
+Women played a significant role in overcoming prohibitions to intermarriage by changing circumcision practices and other customs.
+Luo women told the local Bantu men, "If you want to marry us you have to stop circumcising and file your bottom teeth, so that you look like us and we can marry you."
+The Suba and other Bantu groups were interested in Luo brides because their bridewealth was much lower or non-existent.
+Luo women living in Suba communities spoke to their children in Luo, who became bilingual.
+The Luo language spread rapidly this way.

 Luo customs and habits also changed as they adopted the culture of the communities with which they interacted.
 Conflict and raids in this diverse area led to the development of defensive savanna architecture, typified by the stone walled ruins, Thimlich Ohinga in South Nyanza.
 Neville Chittick, the director of the British Institute of History and Archaeology in East Africa was the first to assert that the site was likely to have been constructed before the arrival of Luo speakers.
 This assertion is poorly supported archaeologically, however, because most of the stone walled structures are dated to within the period of Luo expansion.
 Nevertheless, Luo speakers maintained Thimlich Ohinga and continued the tradition of building stone walled fortresses (Ohingni) as well as defensive earthworks (Gunda Bur) in both Northern and Southern Nyanza.
 These defensive earth works would curve around living areas surrounding them.
 Some of these defensive structures enclosed several hundred houses.
 Archaeological and ethnographic analyses of the sites have shown that the spatial organisation of these structures most closely resembles the layout of traditional Luo homesteads.
 Ceramic analysis also confirms continuity between the earliest inhabitants of these sites and Luo speakers.
 With the arrival of the Europeans, these sites were slowly vacated as colonial administration established peace in the region.
 The families living in the enclosures moved out into individual homesteads using euphorbia instead of stone as fencing material.
-By the mid 20th century, they were all abandoned.
+A fence is a structure that encloses an area, typically outdoors creating a boundary, and is usually constructed from posts that are connected by boards.
+By the mid-20th century, they were all abandoned.